Configurable photonic simulator for quantum field dynamics: Optical time algorithm

 The obtained decomposition can be modified using known decompositions and adapted to specific experimental constraints.
 For instance, in order to reduce the number of squeezers, one can apply the Bloch-Messiah decomposition (see Ref.~\cite{Houde2024} for details) to the single-mode part of the OTA, leading to

-While the BS layers remain time-independent, both the squeezer and phase shifter arrays acquire time dependencies.
-This differs from the result one would obtain when directly applying the Bloch-Messiah decomposition, in which case, all gates are generally time-dependent.
+While the interferometer layers remain time-independent, both the squeezer and phase shifter arrays acquire time dependencies.
+This differs from the result obtained by directly applying the Bloch-Messiah decomposition, in which case all gates are generally time-dependent.
+In fact, well-established Bloch-Messiah decomposition algorithms do not rely on standard or symplectic diagonalization to isolate the time parameter~\cite{Houde2024}.